-7 Summary
+8 Summary

-These Guidelines for Training Needs Assessment (TNA) give guidance for analysis of required competencies and associated training needs, for the regulatory body.
-The regulatory body appoints a

-Training Coordinator (TC) to analyze training needs and develop a training programme.
-The TC, management and support staff list the functions and tasks of each unit, and then determine what competencies and associated knowledge, skills, and attitudes are required for those tasks, as illustrated in Figure 1.
-A self-assessment determines what competencies are already available in the regulatory staff.
-The TC compares the available and required competencies to identify the number of people associated with each competency "gap".
+These Guidelines for Training Needs Assessment (TNA) give guidance for analysis of required competences and associated training needs, for the regulatory body.
+The regulatory body appoints a Training Coordinator (TC) to analyze training needs and develop a training programme.
+The TC, management and support staff list the functions and tasks of each unit, and then determine what competences and associated knowledge, skills, and attitudes are required for those tasks, as illustrated in Figure 1.
+A self-assessment determines what competences are already available in the regulatory staff.
+The TC compares the available and required competences to identify the number of people associated with each competence "gap".
 Then the regulatory body prioritizes the gaps and allocates resources to recruitment, training, and outsourcing to fill as many of the gaps as possible.
-The TC devises a training programme, which may include classroom training, on-the-job training, distance learning, and structured self-study.
+The TC, in consultation with others, devises a training programme, which may include classroom training, on-the-job training, distance learning, and structured self-study.
 Based on periodic evaluation of the on-going training programmes and assessment of new and/or remaining gaps identified using the proposed TNA process, future training cycles should be planned for continuous improvement.